Horizontal-org/Tella-website/docs/getting-started/android.md

 ## Protect your files
-After granting permissions you’re ready to start collecting documentation.
-We recommend you to explore the following feature:
+After granting permissions, you’re ready to start collecting documentation.
+We recommend you to explore the following features:

 **Use the Camera to take pictures or videos and the Audio Recorder to record audio.** All media taken by Tella will be encrypted instantly, which means that the file will not be accessible outside of Tella.
 All media collected inside Tella will not show on your phone gallery or phone files.
 There is no particular storage limit for Tella, the available space will depend on the space available on your device.